Skip to content

 • a way to pause, roll back, or narrow the system quickly

-Add the AI-specific questions where they belong: prompt retention in third-party risk, agent permissions in architecture review, non-deterministic behaviour in incident response, and abuse detection in monitoring.
+Do not invent a special AI risk process that lives outside security, privacy, procurement, architecture, incident response, and change management.
+Fold AI into that machinery - and update the machinery where AI breaks old assumptions: prompt retention in third-party risk, agent permissions in architecture review, non-deterministic behaviour in incident response, abuse detection in monitoring.

-We made this point when writing about agentic AI governance gaps: the frameworks exist, but the operating discipline is still missing in most organisations.
-If your AI initiative can already touch real systems and you cannot answer who owns it, what it can access, and how you shut it down fast, you are not late to the governance conversation.
-You are already operating without one.
-For the practical checklist, five things to get right before deploying AI agents goes deeper.
+If the system already touches real data or real actions and you cannot answer who owns it, what it can access, and how you shut it down fast, you are not "late to governance".
+You are already running without it.
+Five things to get right before deploying AI agents is the practical checklist.

 Olivier Reuland